assets-io/presentations/ScotRUG-20110516/assetsio/slides.md

   - origin server
   - proper cache busting
   - long expires header + gzip compression
-* why not make it a scalable component? (intermediate server)
+* why not make it a reusable component? (intermediate server)

 !SLIDE smaller light-on-dark dr-evil
 # What if we could do this so it just works?